Hearst Endowed Scholarship

 Eligible advanced practice nursing students must have an interest in and commitment to the care of older persons, in any setting, be it acute care, primary care, long-term care or community-based care.

-To learn more, please read this flier for our 2023 call for applications.
+To learn more, please read our 2024 Call for Applications flier.

 The goal of the Hearst Foundations’ Endowed Scholarship is to support clinical scholarship and prepare advanced practice nursing students in the care of older persons.
 As our population ages it becomes vital that nurses, the largest segment of the nation’s health care system, be trained and competent in the care of older adults.